Depth, Not Data: An Analysis of Hessian Spectral Bifurcation: Hessian Bifurcation Theory

 \item \textbf{(Zero Space)} The remaining eigenvalues are $O(e^{-L\alpha\eta t})$. \end{enumerate} Moreover, the ratio between the dominant and bulk eigenvalues is exactly $L$, i.e.,

 where $\mu_t$ denotes the common value of all effective eigenvalues $\lambda_{i,t} = \mu_t$ for $i = 1, \ldots, r$ at time $t$, and $\alpha$ is a positive constant. \end{corollary}

 Corollary \ref{corollary two eigenvalues} reveals the fundamental mechanism behind the Hessian bifurcation phenomenon.
 Under uniform spectral initialization, the Hessian possesses exactly two distinct nonzero eigenvalues: $L\mu_t^{2(L-1)}$ in the dominant space and $\mu_t^{2(L-1)}$ in the bulk space, with a ratio of exactly $L$.
-This clean separation provides a transparent view of how the spectral structure emerges.\\ { \textbf{Proof Sketch.} \emph{For detailed proofs of the lemma and theorems, you can refer to the full version of this paper on arXiv \cite{deng2026arxiv}.}} Under Assumptions \ref{assumption 12} and \ref{assumption 4}, we first establish that all weight matrices share a common spectral structure throughout training (Lemma \ref{lemma shared spectral structure}), where the singular values of the end-to-end mapping evolve according to a unified dynamical system $\Sigma_{t+1}^{1/L} = g(\Sigma_t^{1/L})$.
+This clean separation provides a transparent view of how the spectral structure emerges. { In Section \ref{Simsec}, we discuss depth bifurcation beyond our theoretical setting via simulations.}\\ { \textbf{Proof Sketch.} } Under Assumptions \ref{assumption 12} and \ref{assumption 4}, we first establish that all weight matrices share a common spectral structure throughout training (Lemma \ref{lemma shared spectral structure}), where the singular values of the end-to-end mapping evolve according to a unified dynamical system $\Sigma_{t+1}^{1/L} = g(\Sigma_t^{1/L})$.
 Analyzing this dynamics shows that the population loss converges exponentially as $L(W_t) = O(e^{-2L\alpha\eta t})$, which by the Gauss-Newton decomposition $H_{L,t} = H_{o,t} + H_{f,t}$ implies that the functional Hessian norm satisfies $\|H_{f,t}\|_2 = O(e^{-L\alpha\eta t})$ (Lemma \ref{lemma: 2norm-t}).
 Following \cite{singh2021analytic} Proposition 2, the outer-product Hessian admits the factorization $H_{o,t} = A_{o,t} B_o A_{o,t}^\top$, whose nonzero eigenvalues coincide with those of the Gram matrix $B_o^{1/2} A_{o,t}^\top A_{o,t} B_o^{1/2}$.
 By explicitly computing the weight matrix products and exploiting the Kronecker product structure, we show that these eigenvalues split into a dominant cluster of $r^2$ eigenvalues scaling as $L \cdot m_t^{2(L-1)}$ and a bulk cluster of $(d_\ast + d_L - 2r)r$ eigenvalues scaling as $m_t^{2(L-1)}$ (Lemma \ref{lemma generalize eigenvalues}).
 Finally, applying Weyl's inequality to $H_{L,t} = H_{o,t} + H_{f,t}$ shows that the eigenvalues of the true Hessian $H_{L,t}$ lie within $O(e^{-L\alpha\eta t})$ of those of $H_{o,t}$, yielding the stated two-cluster structure with ratio $\lambda_{\text{dom}}/\lambda_{\text{bulk}} = \Theta(L)$.